Generalisations of Matrix Partitions : Complexity and Obstructions: Remarks on tractability

-For a family of $\star$-graphs $\family{G}$, we denote by $\MP_\star(\family{G}, -)$ the set of all pairs of $\star$-graphs $\structure{G},\structure{H}$ such that $\structure{G}\in\family{G}$ and $\structure{G}\in \MP_\star(\structure{H})$.
+For a family of $\star$-graphs $\family{G}$, we denote by $\MP_\star(\family{G}, -)$ the set of all pairs of $\star$-graphs $\structure{G},\structure{H}$ such that $\structure{G}\in\family{G}$ and $\structure{G}\to\structure{H}$.

-A graph is called a \emph{tree} if it does not contain a cycle.
-Denote by $\family{T}$ the class of all $01$-graphs, called \emph{$01$-trees}, where, when seen as a $\CSP$-graph, it is a tree.
+A graph is called a \emph{tree} if its tree-width is equal to 1.
+Denote by $\family{T}$ the class of all $01$-graphs having $\star$-tree-width equal to 1, called \emph{$01$-trees}.
 We will prove the following theorem in this section.

 \begin{theorem} The problem $\MP(\family{T}, -)$ is $\NPc$. \end{theorem}